Fudan-iGEM/2025-wiki/pages/model.md

 #### Integration of Wet-Lab Data and Model Validation

-Objective: To redesign the model using an AI-augmented framework that leverages biological first principles and the learnings from Round1, with the goal of validating both the model's predictive power and the reliability of this [research paradigm](#highlights-—-a-new-paradigm-for-synthetic-biology-in-the-ai-era) through [data from wet-lab experiment](/results/).
+Objective: To redesign the model using an AI-augmented framework that leverages biological first principles and the learnings from Round 1, with the goal of validating both the model's predictive power and the reliability of this [research paradigm](#highlights-—-a-new-paradigm-for-synthetic-biology-in-the-ai-era) through [data from wet-lab experiments](/results/).

 - **Design (2025.07-08):**
   Informed by the failures of Round 1, we initiated a redesigned DBTL cycle centered on computational prediction.
 We employed two independent pathways to converge on optimal parameters:

   - Mechanistic Modeling: We refined the model structure to correct the identified biological inaccuracies.
 This included setting the Ash1 promoter pulse to occur near the end of the cell cycle and revising the protein inheritance logic to allow for near-complete transfer of immature protein to the daughter cell.